retrixe/octyne/API.md

 - `basePath` - Optional, default is `/`.
 The location containing all files in the request body.
 This is used as the archive's top-level directory, all file paths in the request body are calculated relative to `basePath`.
 Added in v1.2+.
 - `archiveType` - Optional, default is `zip`.
 This specifies the archive type to use, currently, `zip` and `tar` are supported.
 Added in v1.2+.
 - `compress` - Optional, default is `true`, possible values are `true`/`false`, and `gzip`/`zstd`/`xz` for `tar` archives.
 This specifies whether or not to compress files/folders in the archive. `true` corresponds to the default DEFLATE algorithm for `zip`, and GZIP for `tar`. ⚠️ *Warning:* This was broken in v1.0 (it accidentally used a header instead of query parameter), this was fixed in v1.1+.
+- `async` - Optional, default is `false`.
+If `true`, the endpoint will return a token immediately instead of waiting for the archive to compress.
+This token can be used against [GET /server/{id}/compress?token=token](#get-serveridcompresstokentoken) to get the status of the compression request.
+The token expires 10 seconds after the compression request has been serviced.
+Added in v1.2+.

 **Request Body:**